 Induction is the best cooking technology on the market.
 As someone who is used to cooking with gas, I was shocked how quickly water boiled the first time I saw it.

 Induction is also the safest cooking method.
 Unlike the glass on a traditional electric cooktop, the glass on an induction cooktop does not get scolding hot to heat the pan.
 Instead, a magnet excites the molecules in the pan so that the pan itself becomes the cooking surface, directly cooking the food.

 Get our free Induction Cooking Buying Guide »

-Induction is the most efficient cooking method because there is very little loss of heat when cooking.
-It is 90% efficient which is better than gas at 60% and electric at 55%.
-This translates into less heat and less venting so you won't need a powerful hood.
-You can also use induction with a downdraft, unlike professional gas ranges and rangetops.
+For this reason, induction is the most efficient cooking method as there is very little loss of heat when cooking.
+It is 90% efficient, which is more than gas at 60% and electric at 55%.
+It has the least amount of residual heat, so you do not need a really powerful exhaust hood, and it can be used with a downdraft unlike professional gas ranges and rangetops.

-From a functionality standpoint, induction is one of the easiest cooking surfaces to control.
-Is is very responsive with the ability to quickly transition from a high power sear down to a low simmer.
+Induction is one of the easiest cooking surfaces to control.
+It is very responsive with the ability to quickly transition from a high power sear down to a low simmer.

 Choosing An Induction Cooktop